Drop in China's new coronavirus cases; none in Wuhan for sixth day

 On Monday, the central bank unexpectedly cut the interest rate on reverse repurchase agreements by 20 basis points, the largest in nearly five years.
 The government is pushing businesses and factories to reopen, as it rolls out fiscal and monetary stimulus to spur recovery from what is feared to be an outright economic contraction in the quarter to March.

 China's exports and imports could worsen as the pandemic spreads, depressing demand both at home and abroad, Xin Guobin, the vice minister of industry and information technology, said on Monday.
-China has extended loans of 200 billion yuan ($28 billion) of loans to 5,000 businesses, from 300 billion allocated for loans to help companies as they resume work, Xin said.
+The country has extended loans of 200 billion yuan ($28 billion) to 5,000 businesses, from 300 billion allocated to help companies as they resume work, Xin said.

+Authorities in Ningbo said they would encourage national banks to offer preferential credit of up to 100 billion yuan to the eastern port city’s larger export firms.
+The city government will subsidize such loans, it said in a notice.
+VIRUS CONCERNS

+In Hubei's capital of Wuhan, more retail complexes and shopping streets reopened.
+Electric carmaker Tesla Inc has also reopened a showroom in Wuhan, a company executive said on Twitter.

-At Wuhan International Plaza, shoppers queued 1-1/2 metres (5 ft) apart for temperature checks, while flashing "green" mobile telephone codes attesting to a clean bill of health.
-Wuhan residents have been asked to take nucleic acid tests twice as they seek approvals to resume work.
+Shoppers queued 1-1/2 metres (5 ft) apart for temperature checks at Wuhan International Plaza, while flashing "green" mobile telephone codes attesting to a clean bill of health.
+To be cleared to resume work, Wuhan residents have been asked to take nucleic acid tests twice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)